As an Amazon Associate, I earn from qualifying purchases.

 - Salt and freshly ground black pepper, to taste

-Meanwhile, bring a pan of water to the gentlest simmer with the remaining tablespoon of vinegar.
+- Meanwhile, bring a pan of water to the gentlest simmer with the remaining two tablespoons of vinegar.
 Carefully crack eggs into the water, leaving plenty of space in between, and cook for 4 minutes.
 Divide hash between two shallow bowls and top with eggs.
 Sprinkle with salt and pepper and serve immediately.